Ficaria verna: Life cycle

+Ecology

+Lesser celandine is pollinated by bees, small beetles, and flies, including Apis mellifera, Bibio johannis, Phora, and Meligethes.
+The larvae of Olindia schumacherana feed on the leaves.

+It associates with arbuscular mycorrhizal fungi.

+Fungal and oomycetous pathogens

+The leaves are parasitised by the chytrid fungus Synchytrium anomalum; the rust fungi Schroeteriaster alpinus, Uromyces ficariae, U. poae, and U. rumicis; the smut fungi Entyloma ficariae and Urocystis ficariae; the leaf spot fungi Septoria ficariae and Colletotrichum dematium; the grey mould Botrytis ficariarum; and the downy mildew Peronospora ficariae.

+The roots are parasitised by the fungi Botryotinia ficariarum (the anamorph of which is Botrytis ficariarum) and Dumontinia tuberosa.

-Ecology as an invasive species
+As an invasive species

 In many parts of the Eastern and Northwestern United States and Canada, lesser celandine is cited as an invasive species.
 It poses a threat to native wildflowers, especially those ephemeral flowers with a spring-flowering lifecycle.
 Since Ficaria verna emerges well before most native species, it has a developmental advantage which allows it to establish and dominate natural areas rapidly.
 It is mainly a problem in forested floodplains, where it forms extensive mats, but can occur on upland sites as well.
 Once established, native plants are displaced and ground is left barren and susceptible to erosion, from June to February, during the plant's six-month dormancy phase.

 In the United States, where lesser celandine is considered a plant pest to gardens, lawns, and natural areas, many governmental agencies have attempted to slow the spread of this species with limited success.
 As of 2014, the species was reported to be invasive and established in 25 states.
-USDA APHIS considers Ficaria verna to be a high risk weed which could spread across 79 percent of the United States, anticipating possible impacts to threatened and endangered riparian species.
+USDA APHIS considers Ficaria verna to be a high-risk weed that could spread across 79% of the United States, anticipating possible impacts to threatened and endangered riparian species.
 The U.S. National Park Service's Plant Conservation Alliance recommends avoiding planting lesser celandine, and instead planting native ephemeral wildflowers such as Asarum canadense, bloodroot, the native twinleaf (Jeffersonia diphylla), and various species of Trillium as alternatives.